younesnajjar/HiddenFoundersCodingChallenge/README.md

 <img src="https://github.com/younesnajjar/HiddenFoundersCodingChallenge/blob/master/Help/ProjectScreenShots/Settings.png" width="300"></br>

-*Note*: the app remembers your last selected theme(the prefered them) so that when you reopen the app it will show the list in you prefered them.
+*Note*: the app remembers your last selected theme(the preferred them) so that when you reopen the app it will show the list in you preferred theme.

 ## Choice of libraries explaination